 Getting Vinyl Straight on a Tumbler

-I have a full video tutorial so make sure to watch it with the volume on to see how to apply a decal in action!
+I have a full video tutorial on the side of the post and also a tumbler web story here, so make sure to watch it with the volume on to see how to apply a decal in action!

 Apply a piece of transfer tape to your weeded out vinyl decal.